effector/effector/docs/advanced-guide/Computation priority.md

-For sure you've been noticed that function [should be pure](../glossary.md#pureness)... or watch there is a place for side effect.
-Yes and we will tell about this in that section - **Computation priority**
+For sure, you've noticed that function [should be pure](../glossary.md#pureness)... or watch, if there is a place for side effect.
+We will talk about this in current section - **Computation priority**

-A real example of queue priority - people awaiting medical treatment hospital, extreme emergency cases will have the highest priority and move on the start of the queue less significant at the end.
+A real example of queue priority - people waiting for medical treatment in a hospital, extreme emergency cases will have the highest priority and move to the start of the queue and less significant to the end.

-The main of the reason for creating Computation priority was to occur side effects:
+Computation priority allows us to have side effects, and it's one of the main reasons to create this concept:

-- Letting go first pure functions
+- Letting pure functions to execute first
-- Side effects follow a consistent state of an application
+- Side effects can follow a consistent state of the application
-- Batching of pure computation in `combine()`
+- Batching pure computations in `combine()`

-Actually, pure computation cannot observe out of scope, therefore the definition of **_pure computation_** by the library gives an opportunity to optimized grouping.
+Actually, pure computation cannot be observed out of the scope, therefore the definition of **_pure computation_** used in this library gives us an opportunity to optimize grouping.

 Priority: